torvalds/linux/Documentation/security/sak.rst

 masquerading as login applications.
 Users need to be taught to enter this key sequence before they log in to the system.

-From the PC keyboard, Linux has two similar but different ways of providing SAK.
+From the PC keyboard, GNU/Linux has two similar but different ways of providing SAK.
 One is the ALT-SYSRQ-K sequence.
 You shouldn't use this sequence.
 It is only available if the kernel was compiled with sysrq support.